top of page

 ABOUT

-Juliet holds an M (Prof) in Interior Architecture and is a practicing Professional Interior Architect, Design Educator, and alumna of the University of Pretoria, South Africa.
-Over the course of a career spanning 16 years and two continents (America and Africa), she has worked as an Interior Architect and Architectural Designer on projects with a focus on residential homes and commercial and corporate workspaces globally.
-Juliet is an Executive Board Member of the PADI (Pan Afrikan Design Institute) which they are striving to create a Design community specifically for Design professionals and academics with a focus on African Design and African-focused Design education.
-Juliet was also appointed as one of the Directors of the IID (African Institute of the Interior Design Profession), where she strives to improve and promote excellence and professionalism in the Interior Design profession, through hosting and leading dialogues and lectures around improving the resources and working relationships of the registered IID members and getting involved in the Black Interior Design Forum (IID/BID) that was created to establish a specific platform for black interior designers.
-Her education was further bolstered by a traineeship focusing on bridging the gap between spatial design and curatorship of artworks at New York’s Guggenheim Museum where she worked closely with Architects and Curators to ensure the vision of both disciplines was met.
+Juliet is a practising Professional Interior Architect, Design Educator and a Design competition juror.
+With a career spanning 17 years and two continents, she has worked as an Interior Architect and Architectural Designer from the conceptual to completion stage within teams and as a lead designer on projects focusing on residential homes and commercial and corporate workspaces globally.
+Juliet is an Executive Board Member of the PADI (Pan Afrikan Design Institute), which strives to create a Design community specifically for Design professionals and academics focusing on African Design and African-focused Design education.
+Juliet is also a Vice President of the ICoD (The International Council of Design), whose mission is to increase the recognition of the value of design, elevate the global standards of all design disciplines, and improve the situation of individual designers everywhere.
+Her education was further bolstered by a traineeship focusing on bridging the gap between spatial design and curatorship of artworks at New York’s Guggenheim Museum, where she worked closely with Architects and Curators to ensure the vision of both disciplines was met.

 • Pinterest - Black Circle